striezel/corona/data/readme.md

 numbers per country, if requested.
 Since the code already existed, it was used to create the database file.
 The PHP scripts in this repository work with that database file.

+For reference, the original CSV data from the ECDC is also provided as `corona-daily.csv`.